 According to the Guttmacher Institute – originally the research arm of Planned Parenthood – 9.8% of abortions in the U.S. are performed from 13-20 weeks.
 D&E is the most common abortion method employed in this time period, and Planned Parenthood widely advertises the procedure on its site, naming it when asked to explain in-clinic abortions.
 Additionally, some abortionists use this method at 12 weeks.
 Over 25% of abortions are committed between 9-12 weeks of pregnancy.
 And, D&Es are also committed up to 24 weeks.
 Abortions after 21 weeks make up approximately 1.2% of abortions.

-Putting all those numbers together, it is easy to see that D&E abortions make up at least 10% of abortions in the United States every year.
-Since over 1 million abortions are committed in the U.S. annually, this means over 100,000 babies are subjected to brutal D&Es every year.
+Putting all those numbers together, it is easy to see that D and E abortion makes up at least 10% of abortions in the United States every year.
+Since over 1 million abortions are committed in the U.S. annually, this means over 100,000 babies are subjected to brutal D&E abortions every year.

 Every ten years, roughly 1 million babies suffer by being pulled apart limb by limb until their skulls are crushed, or until some bleed to death and die.

 Misconception #2: Second Trimester Abortions Occur in Emergency Cases

 This statement has no basis in fact.
 First, the “emergency cases” people speak of – life of the mother – are quite rare.
 When they do happen, they commonly occur in the third trimester (long after viability, which occurs between 22 and 24 weeks).
 This is a point in time when babies can nearly always be delivered alive and put in the NICU instead of aborted and delivered dead.
 When late-term “emergency cases” occur, the baby must be delivered to save the mother’s life.
 The question is whether the baby should be delivered dead or alive; the answer is self-evident.